diogobaltazar/leetcode/README.md

 - Space Complexity: O(1) as we only use a single variable regardless of input size
 """
 ```

+## Algorithmic Techniques

+This repository demonstrates several important algorithmic techniques:

+### Dynamic Programming

+Dynamic Programming (DP) is a method for solving complex problems by breaking them down into simpler subproblems.
+It's applicable when:

+1. **Overlapping Subproblems**: The same subproblems are solved multiple times
+2. **Optimal Substructure**: An optimal solution can be constructed from optimal solutions of its subproblems

+**Key Approaches**:
+- **Memoization (Top-Down)**: Store results of subproblems in a cache to avoid redundant calculations
+- **Tabulation (Bottom-Up)**: Solve all possible subproblems iteratively, starting from the smallest

+**Example**: The Fibonacci implementation in `leetcode/exercises/math/fibonacci.py` demonstrates both the inefficient recursive approach [O(2ⁿ)] and the efficient dynamic programming approach [O(n)].

+### Divide and Conquer

+Divide and Conquer involves breaking a problem into smaller subproblems, solving them independently, and combining their results.

+**Key Steps**:
+1. **Divide**: Break the problem into smaller subproblems
+2. **Conquer**: Solve the subproblems recursively
+3. **Combine**: Merge the solutions of subproblems into a solution for the original problem

+**Examples**:
+- Binary Search (`leetcode/exercises/arrays/binary_search.py`) [O(log n)]
+- Merge Sort (`leetcode/exercises/arrays/merge_sort.py`) [O(n log n)]
+- Power Calculation (`leetcode/exercises/math/power.py`) [O(log n)]

+### Greedy Algorithms

+Greedy algorithms make locally optimal choices at each step with the hope of finding a global optimum.

+**Characteristics**:
+- Make the best choice at the moment without considering the future
+- Generally efficient but don't always yield optimal solutions
+- Work well for problems with "greedy choice property" and "optimal substructure"

+### Backtracking

+Backtracking is an algorithmic technique that incrementally builds candidates for solutions and abandons a candidate ("backtracks") as soon as it determines the candidate cannot lead to a valid solution.

+**Example**: The Permutations implementation in `leetcode/exercises/arrays/permutations.py` [O(n!)] demonstrates backtracking.

+### Space-Time Tradeoffs

+Many algorithms demonstrate the fundamental tradeoff between time and space complexity:

+**Examples**:
+- Hash table for duplicate detection (`leetcode/exercises/arrays/find_duplicates.py`) trades space [O(n)] for time efficiency [O(n)]
+- Optimized Fibonacci implementation (`leetcode/exercises/math/fibonacci.py`) shows how to reduce space complexity from O(n) to O(1)

 ## Practice Questions and Answers